Fadil3/block-judol-engine/README.md

 ## ⚠️ Disclaimer

 This tool is designed to help users avoid unwanted gambling content.
-It should not be the only measure for content filtering and may not catch all variations of gambling content.
+It is not infallible and may not catch all variations of such content.
 Users should exercise their own judgment when browsing online.